 Since its inception in 2013, VTX Consulting Services Inc. (VTX), the Canadian subsidiary of The VERTEX Companies, Inc. has executed Phase I and II ESAs across Canada for Canadian, US and foreign clients.

-For information regarding VTX’s environmental due diligence services in Canada, please contact Michael J. Cugino, P.Geo, QPESA, P.Geol., Principal Geoscientist, Vice President at firstname.lastname@example.org or Christopher Farias, Ph.D., MRACI, Chem, Principal Scientist, Environmental Manager at email@example.com.
+For information regarding VTX’s Environmental Due Diligence services in Canada or to speak with one of our Environmental Experts, please contact Michael J. Cugino, P.Geo, QPESA, P.Geol., Principal Geoscientist, Vice President at email@example.com or Christopher Farias, Ph.D., MRACI, Chem, Principal Scientist, Environmental Manager at firstname.lastname@example.org.

 - Canadian Standards Association (CSA Z768-01(R2016) Standard